Celesca/Celesca/README.md

 Student at CPE KMUTT
 --------------------

-I've been learning React.js for 2 months and waiting to intern at this next summer
+I've been learning React.js for 2 months and tried to improve myself!

 * 🌍  I'm based in Bangkok, Thailand
 * 🖥️  See my portfolio at [My website](http://https://folk-sawit.netlify.app/)